 Even though our whole family (that includes Gabby, his kitty sister, my husband and me) dreads vet visits, I know that checkups are important.
 So, here’s an unsettling fact: a recent Royal Canin survey found that while 92 percent of cat owners agree that their cat’s health is a priority, only 41 percent take their cat to the vet for regular checkups.
 Like I said, I get it — it’s not easy to take some cats to the vet.
 I’ve cried en route to vet visits in frustration and definitely all-out sobbed in exam rooms when an entire vet staff has been unable to handle Gabby (true story — “But he’s not like this at home!!!”
 I’ve choked out, both embarrassed by his behavior and feeling like I’ve betrayed poor Gabby by bringing him to the exam).

 I’ve tried tons of different ways to make vet visits enjoyable (er, tolerable) — with varying degrees of success.
 Gabby’s still not the poster kitty for good vet visits, but they’re certainly more manageable and less stressful.
-In honor of September being Happy Cat Month and keeping your cat happy, let’s go through some common problems that cat parents run into when taking their kitty to the vet.
 Here are a few things that have worked for me, as well as expert advice from Dr. Jane Brunt, CATalyst Council executive director and American Association of Feline Practitioners’ past president, on how to get your cat to the vet:

 Chances are you probably have at least one cat bed around your house.
 What I bet you didn’t know is that you actually have an extra cat bed.
 Turn your cat’s carrier into a cool sleeping spot/hangout instead of a place of dread and fear!